znamlab/multi_padlock_design/README.md

 - You need all files from mRNA_Prot ending with .rna.fna.gz
 - Download Ensembl mouse/human CDS and cDNA sequences from `https://ftp.ensembl.org/pub/release-115/fasta/`
 - You need the files ending in .all.fa.gz from the cds and cdna subfolders
-- If using Ensembl, also download the gencode annotations from https://ftp.ebi.ac.uk/pub/databases/gencode/
+- If using Ensembl, also download the gencode annotations from `https://ftp.ebi.ac.uk/pub/databases/gencode/`
 - You need the gencode.v*.basic.annotation.gtf.gz file from the respective species' latest release
+- For Ensembl you also need to download BioMart synonym data from `https://www.ensembl.org/biomart/martview/`.
+You should download a TSV formatted .txt files with the following fields:
+    Gene stable ID
+    Gene stable ID version
+    Transcript stable ID
+    Transcript stable ID version
+    HGNC symbol
+    Gene Synonym
+    Gene description
 - Unzip all the .gz files
 - Place these files into subfolders called `refseq` and `ensembl`